 The Series 900 Roombas also have longer run times.
 It is 75 minutes for the Roomba 960 and 120 minutes for the Roomba 980.
 Another set of features that are available only on the Series 900 models are the custom cleaning preferences, which include invoking the two-pass cleaning, edge cleaning mode, and the full bin action control.

-Only the Roomba 980 has the carpet boost feature, which makes it the most powerful Roomba model ever.
+Only the Roomba 980 smart vacuum has the carpet boost feature, which makes it the most powerful Roomba model ever.

-If you want Wi-Fi connectivity, Amazon Alexa compatibility, a better navigation system and a more thorough clean, you should really invest in a Roomba.
-The higher-end Series 900 Roomba models allow you to customize your cleaning to the level of efficiency you want.
+If you want Wi Fi connectivity, Amazon Alexa compatibility, a better navigation system and a more thorough clean, you should really invest in a Roomba.
+The higher-end Series 900 Roomba model allows you to customize your cleaning to the level of efficiency you want.

 If you can forego on the convenience that a Wi-Fi-connected robot vacuum offers, you should consider getting a Eufy RoboVac or a Roomba 614.
-All of these cost less than $300 and deliver a good clean.
+All of these are a cheaper alternative and deliver a good clean.